zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-more.md

 permaid: 1000225
 Title: EF Core Providers - Learn how to install and use those providers
 MetaDescription: Unlock the power of EF Core using available database providers.
 Learn about Pomelo, SQL Compact, Firebird and more.
-LastMod: 2023-02-22
+LastMod: 2025-06-21
 tags: provider connection
 ---

 # EF Core Providers: Discover how to install and use those providers

 A variety of sources builds EF Core providers and all of them are not maintained as part of the Entity Framework Core Project.
-Below are some more providers available for EF Core
+Below are several more providers available for EF Core

 You can find the full provider list supported here: <a href="https://docs.microsoft.com/en-us/ef/core/providers/" target="_blank">https://docs.microsoft.com/en-us/ef/core/providers/</a>